Cognitive reserve: Clinical implications

 The clinical diagnosis of dementia is not perfectly linked to levels of underlying neuropathology.
 The severity of pathologies and the deficit in cognitive performance could not have direct relationship.
 The theory of cognitive reserve explains this phenomenon.
 Katzman et al. (1998) conducted a study on the autopsy results of 10 people and found a pathology related to Alzheimer's disease.
 However, the same patients showed no symptoms of Alzheimer's disease during their lifetime.
 So, when pathology emerges in the brain, cognitive reserve helps to cope with cognitive decline.
 Thus, individuals with high cognitive reserve cope better than those with low cognitive reserve even if they have the same pathology.
 This causes people with high cognitive reserve to go un-diagnosed until damage becomes severe.

 Cognitive reserve, which can be estimated clinically, is affected by many variables.
 The Cognitive Reserve Index questionnaire (CRIq) measures cognitive reserve under three main sources, namely the education, work activities and leisure time activities throughout the individual's lifespan.

-It is important to note that cognitive reserve (and the variables associated with it) do not "protect" from Alzheimer's disease as a disease process—the definition of cognitive reserve is based exactly on the presence of disease pathology.
+Cognitive reserve (and the variables associated with it) do not "protect" from Alzheimer's disease as a disease process—the definition of cognitive reserve is based exactly on the presence of disease pathology.
 This means that the traditional idea that education protects from Alzheimer's disease is false, albeit that cognitive reserve is protective of the clinical manifestations of disease.
 As of 2010, there was insufficient evidence to recommend any way to increase cognitive reserve to prevent dementia or Alzheimer's.
 On the other hand, cognitive reserve has a very important impact on neurodegenerative diseases.
 Patients with high cognitive reserve showed a delay in cognitive decline when compared to patients with low cognitive reserve.
 However, when the symptoms of cognitive decline become symptomatic, patients with high cognitive reserve show rapid cognitive decline.